rabby-web/course-registration/README.md

    and serial number and name of the course Dynamically displaying on the display.

-If a course is already enrolled, it will not be enrolled again, after checking the condition, a sweet alert will be displayed and warned.

-4.How many hours will be spent to learn each course is shown in credit on the cards.
+4. How many hours will be spent to learn each course is shown in credit on the cards.
    That is after enrolling in the course
    Total credit hours are displayed.
    And if you enroll in multiple courses, the credit hours spent in the courses are added together and displayed as total credit hours.

-5.Enrollment in our courses requires a certain amount of payment which is shown on the price cards.
+5. Enrollment in our courses requires a certain amount of payment which is shown on the price cards.
    After enrolling in the course it is passed to setSelectCourse, and it is stored in course price and displayed as total price.
    If more than one course is enrolled, the price of all the courses is added and shown in the update price total price

+If a course is already enrolled, it will not be enrolled again, after checking the condition, a sweet alert will be displayed and warned.